Fetch adds two new robots to its warehouse automation army

 Today the company announced a pair of new robots designed remove some of the pain points from warehouse fulfillment.
 Both are modules that plug onto the top of the company’s VirtualConveyor robot — a kind of large, warehouse Roomba designed two autonomously navigate from point A to point B in a space, while avoiding collisions with people, aisles and dropped objects, in the process.

 RollerTop is, as you may have already guessed by the extremely straight-forward name, adds a series of rollers to the top of the robot.
-The rollers themselves are powered, so the robot can drive up to a conveyer belt, line itself up and send a box along for pickup.
+The rollers themselves are powered, so the robot can drive up to a conveyor belt, line itself up and send a box along for pickup.
 The other big addition here is CartConnect, a module with a pair of metal spikes capable of picking up and transporting carts around the warehouse.

 TechCrunch spent some time with CEO Melonee Wise earlier this week at the company’s recently opened San Jose headquarters.
 The exec told us that the modules represent a big piece of Fetch’s model, moving forward.
 The company likely won’t iterate too much on the actual robotic hardware base in the near term, instead focusing on these key accessories, along with software updates.